JonathanHelianthicusDoe/notes_on_toontown_strategy/ttr_quirks/README.md

 ## SOS trap gags stick around longer than expected, preventing the use of ordinary trap gags

-This is a familiar bug for anyone who has used (or has been in a battle where someone else has used) and SOS trap card &mdash; regardless of its number of stars.
+This is a familiar bug for anyone who has used (or has been in a battle where someone else has used) an SOS trap card &mdash; regardless of its number of stars.
 This bug has two components: a visual one, and a gameplay/game-mechanical one.
 The visual issue is that these SOS trap gags tend to visually stick around wherever they were placed, even after they have been